FrankLef/cookiecutter-proj/README.md

     │   │                            the creator's initials, and a short `_` delimited description, e.g.
     │   │                            `01_fl_exploratory_data_analysis.ipynb`.
     │   ├── data                  <- Data used by notebooks.
-    │   └── viz                   <- Visualizations such as plots, figures and tables used by notebooks.
+    │   └── viz                   <- Visualizations such as plots and tables used by notebooks.
     ├── reports                   <- Reports, usually in markdown or other formats (pdf, html, etc.).
     │   ├── data                  <- Data used in reporting.
     │   └── viz                   <- Visualizations such as plots, figures and tables used in reporting.